 In California, Hawaii, New Jersey, New York and Rhode Island, employers are legally required to offer short-term disability plans to their employees.
 But if you live outside of those states and you don’t have STD through your workplace, you can purchase an individual policy.

-Most insurance companies sell short-term disability insurance.
-One of the perks of going through a private provider is that you’ll be able to customize your elimination and benefit periods to suit your needs and financial situation.
+Some insurance companies also sell private short-term disability insurance, though there aren’t as many options as long term disability insurance.
+One of the perks of going through a private provider is that you’ll be able to customize your elimination and benefit periods to suit your needs and financial situation, and it’s not tied to the options offered by your employer.

 Is short-term disability taxable?